iterative/dvc.org/content/docs/command-reference/exp/diff.md

 - `--all` - list all parameters and metrics, including those without changes.

+- `--deps` - show only parameters that are stage dependencies.

 - `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.